AchrefRhm/ChronoVault-Your-Memories-Locked-for-the-Future/README.md

-﻿# Time-Capsule
+﻿# ChronoVault
-# ⏳ Digital Time Capsule 💌
+# ⏳ Digital ChronoVault 💌

 A futuristic MERN Stack app that lets you lock your memories and open them in the future — it's like sending a letter to your future self 🚀🧠